 No two boat journeys are ever the same in Honduras.
-Sometimes, it’s a smooth ride, with the sea breeze whipping through your hair as you lounge on the sunny upstairs deck while the catamaran glides through cerulean waters.
+Sometimes it’s a smooth ride, with the sea breeze whipping through your hair as the catamaran glides through calm, cerulean waters.

-Other times, you’re looking up at the stormy skies over the sea and thinking that maybe the shortish crossing to Utila won’t be so bad, only to find yourself clutching the wooden bench you’re sitting on for dear life, wishing you had a barf bag handy, as the boat bounces on house-sized waves and you pray to any deity you can think of.
+Other times, you’re looking up at the stormy skies and thinking that maybe the shortish crossing to Utila won’t be so bad, only to find yourself clutching the wooden bench you’re sitting on for dear life and wishing you had a barf bag handy as the boat bounces on house-sized waves.

-Then there are the river boat rides through the virgin jungle in the La Moskitia region, where you’re often the first stranger the locals have seen for many weeks, and you get as much attention as a Hollywood star while drifting sedately between Honduras’ remotest settlements.
+Then there are the river-boat rides through the jungle in the La Moskitia region that drift sedately between Honduras’ remotest settlements.
 Smooth or rough, boat travel here is never ever boring!

 Accessible travel in Honduras

-Honduras doesn't provide much support for disabled travelers, other than in upscale hotels and resorts.
+Honduras doesn't provide much support for travelers with disabilities, other than in upscale hotels and resorts.
 Wheelchair users will find it difficult to get around because of poor-quality sidewalks and cobblestones.

 Public transportation is not geared to less-able travelers, though the ferries to Roatán do offer wheelchair access.
 For more information on accessible travel, see Lonely Planet's Accessible Travel Resources.